 The information provided here is meant to give you a general idea about each of the medications listed below.
 Only the most general side effects are included, so ask your doctor if you need to take any special precautions.
 Use each of these medications as recommended by your doctor or according to the instructions provided.
 If you have further questions about usage or side effects, contact your doctor.

-If you develop post-herpetic neuralgia with severe pain, your doctor may prescribe medicines that are used for chronic pain conditions.
+If you develop postherpetic neuralgia with severe pain, your doctor may prescribe medications that are used for chronic pain conditions.

 Common names include: